earthstar-project/earthstar/docs/specification.md

 * No extra fields
 * No missing fields
 * Additional rules about `timestamp` and `deleteAfter` relative to the current wall clock (see below)
-* Author has write permission to path
+* Author has write permission to path based on tilde placement
 * Signature is cryptographically valid

 ## Author